Use the Tab and Up, Down arrow keys to select menu items.

 This course introduces students to community engagement through music, and in particular to the field of community music—an approach to music making which fosters active participation in music making for all.
 Themes include the use of music for cultural preservation, social connectedness, mental health, disaster recovery, rehabilitation, and other community-building processes.The course provides students with both the practical tools to participate in and lead community music and music engagement activities, and an understanding of the wider context of the field, both internationally and within bicultural Aotearoa New Zealand.
 Students who complete this course will have the skills and knowledge to become or to work professionally with community music leaders.MUSA250 is a core course within the Bachelor of Music degree, and will also be of especial interest to students with an interest in social work, social sustainability, health science, youth and community leadership, psychology, and education.

-Students who pass this course will:Have musical and interpersonal skills to lead and/or participate in community music and music engagement activities;Be able to plan participatory music-making events;Be able to articulate the relevance of community music and music engagement to their own developing careers;Be able to evaluate community music, music engagement, and music outreach activities;Have an understanding of the history of, and recent issues within, the field of community music, both in bicultural Aotearoa New Zealand and internationally;Reflect critically on their own practice as a musician within their community.
+Develop musical and interpersonal skills to participate in and/or lead community music and music engagement activities;Be able to plan and evaluate participatory music-making events;Explain how participatory music-making can positively affect individuals’ and communities’ health and wellbeing;Discuss the role of community music as a vehicle for inclusive and life-long learning;Demonstrate how community music activity can foster inclusive and resilient cities;Have an understanding of the history of, and recent issues within, the field of community music, both in bicultural Aotearoa New Zealand and internationally;Reflect critically on their own practice as a musician within their community.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: